+5. The LMF subscribes to UDM to notifications of changes on subscription data type "User consent" for this SUPI using Nudm_SDM_Subscribe.
+If user consent is provided, then step 6 follows, otherwise no data is collected for this SUPI, i.e. Steps 6 to step 9 are not performed.

-Editor's note: Further details on user consent for data collection for model training or for performance monitoring for LMF-based AI/ML positioning will be aligned with SA WG3.
+Editor's note: Further details on user consent for data collection for a specific purpose, e.g. for model training and/or for performance monitoring for LMF-based AI/ML positioning will be aligned with SA WG3.

-6. The LMF request input data for the target UE from NG-RAN.
+6. The LMF requests input data for the UE from the NG-RAN.

-7. The LMF receives ground truth data from the UE.
+7. The LMF requests ground truth data from the UE.

+8. The LMF may determine that the UE is no longer in the area of interest, based on the AMF notification using Namf_EventExposure service, then the LMF performs step 10 and step 11, the LMF may unsubscribe to be notified on user consent updates if the UE is not in the area of interest any longer.